daleonpz/daleonpz.github.io/_posts/2017-04-14-my-knee-hurts.md

 </figure>

 In the case of the knee, if you have knee pain you can start by fixing your mobility problems in the ankles and hip, and then  work on your stability in hip and knee.
-Mobility is the ability to move, while stability is the ability to control the movement.
+Mobility is the ability to move a joint through its complete range of motion, while stability is the ability to control the movement even under load.
-This kind of approach also implies working on increase the quality of the muscle tissue (release knots, flexibility and strengthening) and improve your basic movement patterns such as hip hinge, which is super important in parkour (landings and jumps)..
+This kind of approach also implies working on increase the quality of the muscle tissue (release knots, flexibility and strengthening) and improve your basic movement patterns such as hip hinge, which is super important in parkour (landings and jumps).

 Here are some videos related to this topic: